dmitry-at-genestack/brave-mysql-bug-report/Readme.md

 Contains 2 tests, each doing batch insert of multiple (int, string) pairs in a MySQL table.
 Failing test uses `rewriteBatchedStatements=true` JDBC connection parameter, passing test sets `rewriteBatchedStatements=false`.

-First test does not fail for batch insert of integers (without strings).

 Test uses [embedded MariaDB](https://github.com/vorburger/MariaDB4j), but this problem also happens with Oracle MySQL 5.7.13.